NadavIs56/YOLOv8-Dog-Couch-RealTimeDetection/README.md

 5. The tool will then use your computer's camera to monitor the couch.
 6. The tool has been programmed to specifically detect dogs, cats, sofas, and beds while ignoring other objects.
 <br>
-Note: While this was built with my dogs in mind, this tool could theoretically be applied to cats or any other pets that are fond of lounging on your furniture.

 <br><br>